jmau111-org/jm-twitter-cards/readme.md

 * Fix bug with capability name
 * Add 2nd footage, a video for troubleshooting
 * Re-add preview feature, use only PHP for this
-* Have to fix some bugs (try to grab SEO plugin options in preview), not sure it can be done
+* Have to fix some bugs (try to grab WPSEO options in preview), not sure it can be done

 # 5.1.9 #